AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     $z$ value indicating an infinite distance, will result in a pixel with no depth samples.

-    Optional appended arguments include:
+    Optional appended modifiers include:

+      `z=` *val*
-      - `z=` *val* : The depth to use for deep samples if the source image did not have a "Z" channel.
+        The depth to use for deep samples if the source image did not have a "Z" channel.
 (The default is 1.0.)

 .. option:: --flatten